 Photo:JW Anderson/Getty Images; Simone Rocha/Getty Images; Christian Dior/Getty Images

 Espadrilles are returning in a huge way for spring.
 This time around, they're designed with everything from thick platforms and embellished straps to jewel details.
 And if you're looking for a fashion-forward way to wear them, lace them over pants at the ankle.

-While knee-high boots are the fall trend we can't get enough of, over-the-knee versions will be everywhere next spring.
+While knee-high boots are the fall trend we can't get enough of, over-the-knee versions are everywhere this spring.
 We're seeing sock-like styles that fit snugly to the leg with thicker heels than their predecessors.

 Since '70s fashion emerged as one of the biggest trends of the season overall, it's no surprise that platforms were spotted all over the runways.
-With everything from jeweled flatforms to open-toe sandals to brogue versions, there are plenty of ways insiders will be adopting them.
+With everything from jeweled flatforms to open-toe sandals to brogue versions, there are plenty of ways insiders are adopting them.